Gabrielforest/Gabrielforest/README.md

  ## Hey 👋

- My name is Gabriel F. Pereira, I'm forest engineering student 🌱 from    Brazil that has been learning Data Science since 2021.
+ My name is Gabriel F. Pereira, I'm forest engineering student 🌱 from    Brazil that has been learning programming since 2021.

  I have been studying Julia and R language mainly for manage and visualize data.

 My main areas of interest:
 - Statistics
-- Programming
+- Data Science

 Reach me out  👇🏻